siavcom/web-ones-technology/README.md

          /        |          \
         Column1 Column2 Column..n

-Each component has its own properties.
+It is linked to a web component (input box, combo box, check box, etc.) and is has its own properties.

 - Basic props
 - Style props